fruit-bat/pico-zxspectrum/README.md

 ![image](docs/ZxSpectrumPicoDv.png)

 ### ZxSpectrumBreadboardHdmiKbd1PinAudio
-This is a target similar to the HDMI prototype which uses can read from an original Spectrum keyboard matrix.
+This is a target similar to the HDMI prototype which can read from an original Spectrum keyboard matrix.

 It is a work in progress.